twpol/microsoft-tasks-cli/README.md

 # Microsoft Tasks CLI

-A command-line tool for manipulating Microsoft To Do/Tasks.
+Command-line tool for manipulating Microsoft To Do/Tasks.

 ## Usage